rossfergs/ocamllambdrador/lambdrador/test/userguide.md

 ### Basic Expressions

-Arithmatic expression can be completed through the +, -, * and / operators, representing addition, subtraction, multiplication and division respectively.
+Arithmetic expression can be completed through the +, -, * and / operators, representing addition, subtraction, multiplication and division respectively.

-If in the repl mode, you can type an expression like '2 + 2', and you can see the evaluated result below.
+If in the REPL mode, you can type an expression like '2 + 2', and you can see the evaluated result below.

 ### Statements